TartanLlama/wg21/deducing-this.md

 It also works as a more obvious way to teach how `std::bind` and `std::function` work with a member function pointer by making the pointer explicit.

+It is also very easy to tell people the two rules:
+- Member templates are deduced exactly as inline friend functions are
+- `this` and the `this` parameter always refer to the same object.

 ## ABI implications for `std::function` and related

 The representation of references is not defined.
-This leads to the following
-constraint: if references and pointers do not have the same representation for member functions, this effectively says "for the purposes of the `this`-designated first parameter, they do."
+This leads to the following constraint: if references and pointers do not have the same representation for member functions, this effectively says "for the purposes of the `this`-designated first parameter, they do."

 This matters because code written in the "`this` is a pointer" syntax with the `this->` notation needs to be assembly-identical to code written with the `self.` notation; the two are just different ways to implement a function with the same signature.

 Note that since `this` is a pointer, one cannot overoad `operator->` for it, and therefore `this->` and `self.` are always equivalent expressions (at least until we get `operator.`)

 ## Interplays with capturing `[this]` and `[*this]` in lambdas

 `this` just designates the parameter that is bound to the reference to the function object.
 It does not, in any way, change the meaning of `this`.

 If other language features play with what `this` inside a function body means, they are completely orthogonal, and do not have interplays with this proposal, since this paper proposes no change to that behavior.
-However, it should be obvious that develpers already have a great potential for introducing hard-to-read code if they are at all changing the meaning of `this`, especially in conjunction with this proposal.
+However, it should be obvious that develpers already have great potential for introducing hard-to-read code if they are at all changing the meaning of `this`, especially in conjunction with this proposal.

 ## Is `auto&& this self` allowed in member functions as well as lambdas?

 Yes. `auto&& param_name` has a well-defined meaning that is unified across the language.
 There is absolutely no reason to make it less so.

 ## Impact on the Standard